 Libraries, Museums, and a Diverse America

-Since 1996, the has supported libraries and museums across the United States, helping these organizations transform the lives of individuals and communities through grantmaking, research, and policy development.
+Since 1996, the Institute of Museum and Library Services (IMLS) has supported libraries and museums across the United States, helping these organizations transform the lives of individuals and communities through grantmaking, research, and policy development.

 The IMLS celebrates our nation’s diversity by offering vital assistance to organizations that support libraries in every state and territory, Native Americans, people with disabilities, and other populations like veterans.
 By supporting a welcoming and inclusive vision of America, the IMLS embodies the spirit of the traditional U.S. motto e pluribus unum — a Latin phrase meaning “out of many, one.”